AllenDowney/ThinkDataStructures/day01/README.md

 # Assignment

-1. Unfortunately, Joe only has enough space for 10 cows.
-He will not ever be able to fit more than 10 cows.
-Create a constructor for `MyArrayList` that initializes a `MyArrayList` given this constraint.
+1. Assume Joe will only ever store 10 cows.
+Create a constructor for `MyArrayList` that initializes a `MyArrayList` and stores a a cow array of size 10: `Cow[10]`.

     `public MyArrayList(){...}`